 You’ve earned it; you’re organized, a recognized team leader, and competent anywhere you’re needed in the kitchen.
 There’s a lot to handle, and too often you can get swept away by the day-to-day needs of the kitchen and lose sight of the big picture.

 We’ve put together a list of seven habits successful kitchen managers have to help reinforce your leadership skills.
-We’re not going to talk about ordering and inventory procedures; that should already be a part of your routine.
+We’re not going to talk about ordering and kitchen inventory procedures; that should already be a part of your routine.
 Rather, this addresses ways to build a better, cohesive team and improve your kitchen’s culture.

 Let’s dive in.